How to Budget When You Rely on Cash Tips: This Bartender’s Smart System

 When you rely on tips for your income, it can be hard to save money.

 And from one day to the next, you have no idea how much you’re going to make.
 On my worst shift, I owed the restaurant $45 (gotta love those dine-and-dash folks).
-But on my best shift, I made more than $1,000 (a politician and his lawyer team hit the bar hard the night before he was sentenced).
+But on my best shift, I made more than $1,000 (a politician and his legal team hit the bar hard the night before he was sentenced).

 I have a friend who absolutely relies on getting the occasional group that tips $700.
 His other four shifts barely pay for gas to work.
 With those fluctuations in pay, it can seem nearly impossible to set a budget.